 Step 1: Start by preheating your oven to 180℃ (160℃ for fan ovens).
 Then line an 8x8-inch baking tin with baking paper.
 This will make it much easier to remove your flapjacks later.

-Step 5: Transfer the mixture to your lined baking tin and press it down firmly with the back of a spoon or a spatula, ensuring it’s dispersed evenly.
+Step 4: Transfer the mixture to your lined baking tin and press it in using the back of a spoon or a spatula.
+Try to pack it in firmly, to prevent greasy flapjacks.

-Step 6: Bake for around 25 minutes.
+Step 5: Bake for around 20 minutes.
 The flapjacks should be firm at the edges and a bit wobbly in the middle.
 Don't worry about them looking underbaked in the centre- they will firm up as they cool.
-The more wobble you have, the softer they will be when they cool so if you like them on the crunchier side, bake until there's no wobble.
+Don't overbake as you'll end up with hard flapjacks.

-Step 7: After baking, let the flapjacks cool in the tin for about 10 minutes.
+Step 6: After baking, let the flapjacks cool in the tin for about 5 minutes.
 Then use a knife to gently score lines where you plan to cut them.
-This will make slicing easier later on and will stop the flapjacks from crumbling.
+This will make slicing easier later on and will stop the flapjacks from falling apart.

 Top tips